Sacred Heart Pioneers: History

 The men's ice hockey program competes in the Atlantic Hockey America conference, and the women's hockey program competes in the newly created New England Women's Hockey Alliance (NEWHA) and won the conference's initial tournament title in the 2017-18 season, beating out institutions such as the College of the Holy Cross and Saint Anselm College.

 The men's wrestling team competes in the Eastern Intercollegiate Wrestling Association and the field hockey team competes in the Metro Atlantic Athletic Conference.
 Men's volleyball competes in the Eastern Intercollegiate Volleyball Association, in which it has been a member since 1993 except for the first two seasons of NEC men's volleyball in 2023 and 2024.
 (Note: Because NCAA men's volleyball is a spring sport, the NEC officially started sponsoring the sport in the 2022–23 academic year.)

 On September 21, 2020, Sacred Heart announced the addition of a women's wrestling program, the second for a Division I institution (the first being Presbyterian College) and the first in the Northeast region.
 The program started in the fall of 2021.

 Sacred Heart earned its first NCAA men's lacrosse tournament bid in 2024, winning the MAAC tournament and getting the automatic conference bid to that year's NCAA tournament.

 After leaving the NEC in 2024, Sacred Heart bowling spent the 2024–25 season as an independent before becoming a single-sport member of Conference USA.

+Most recently, SHU announced on March 18, 2026 that it would add acrobatics and tumbling, which had been elevated from the NCAA Emerging Sports for Women program to full championship status that January, as its next varsity sport.
+The first season of competition is planned for 2027–28.